Understanding Addition and Subtraction in Transformers: Appendix: Training Details

+The batch size is 64, with an AdamW optimizer (learning rate 0.00008, weight decay 0.1, betas (0.9, 0.98)); the learning rate warms up linearly over the first fifth of training and is then cosine-annealed.
+Per-digit loss is the negative log likelihood of an answer digit; all-digits loss is the mean across answer digits.
+Each model's final loss is in Tabs.~\ref{tab:AdditionModels} and ~\ref{tab:MixedModels}.

-While we wanted a very low loss models, we also wanted to keep the model compact - intuiting that a smaller model would be easier to understand than a large model.
-Here are the things we tried to reduce loss that \textbf{didn't} work:
+While we wanted very low loss, we also wanted to keep the model compact---intuiting that a smaller model is easier to understand.
+Things we tried to reduce loss that \textbf{didn't} work:

 \begin{itemize} \item Increasing the frequency of hard (cascading carry one) examples in the training data so the model has more hard examples to learn from.
-This improved training speed but did not reduce loss. \item Increasing the number of attention heads from 3 to 4 or 5 (while still using 1 layer) to provide more computing power. \item Changing the question format from “12345+22222=” to “12345+22222equals” giving the model more prediction steps after the question is revealed before it needs to state the first answer digit. \item Inserting “+” in the answer format (e.g. “12345+22222=034567” becomes “12345+22222=+034567” had no impact on accuracy or the algorithm. \item With n\_layers = 1 increasing the number of attention heads from 3 to 4. \item Changing the n\_layers to 2 and n\_heads to 2. \end{itemize}
+This improved training speed but did not reduce loss. \item Increasing the number of attention heads from 3 to 4 or 5 (while still using 1 layer) to provide more computing power. \item Changing the question format from “12345+22222=” to “12345+22222equals” giving the model more prediction steps after the question is revealed before it needs to state the first answer digit. \item Inserting “+” in the answer format (e.g. “12345+22222=034567” becomes “12345+22222=+034567” had no impact on accuracy or the algorithm. \item Changing the n\_layers to 2 and n\_heads to 2. \end{itemize}

 The smallest model shape that did reduce loss significantly was 2 layers with 3 attention heads.